hadipourh/ctiming/README.md

 To show how we measure the performance of an encryption algorithm, we have chosen two implementations of AES.
 One of them follows the table-based implementation approach, and another employs the AES New Instructions (AES-NI).

-## Our setup to perform the experiments
+## Hardware/Software Setup

+We used a laptop with the following configurations to perform our experiments.

 **CPU**